 Imagine Threads is a streetwear clothing company created by Cesar Rodriguez.
 What started as a business development project in college is now a clothing line that churns out imaginative designs inspired by, and designed for, the local community.

-How to support: Shop Imagine Threads online and give ‘em a follow on the ‘gram.
+How to support: Shop Imagine Threads at various Valley locations or online and give ‘em a follow on the ‘Gram.

 Food & Beverage

 Known as Phoenix’s top Puerto Rican food truck—Phoenix Coqui was founded by partners Juan Ayala and Alexis Carbajal, each bringing their own distinct cultural backgrounds together for unforgettable, hearty Puerto Rican-inspired dishes.
 Ayala is from Toa Alta, Puerto Rico and grew up inspired by his parents' and grandparents' recipes.
 Alexis Carbajal was raised by immigrant parents from Chihuahua, Mexico in Phoenix, Arizona.
 In 2013, he fell in love with Puerto Rico and its cuisine when he and Juan moved there before bringing their creations back to Phoenix.

 How to support: Check out the day’s menu here and upgrade your weekend with an empanada.

 Someburros, founded by the beloved Vasquez foodie family, has been a staple in the Valley since 1986.
 The fast-casual, Sonoran-style Mexican food concept now boasts 12 locations across Arizona with a loyal base of devotees thanks to the restaurant’s crispy tacos, tostadas, enchiladas, quesadillas, and famous burros or burritos that can be made enchilada, chimichanga, or fundido style.

 How to support: Make Someburros your next Taco Tuesday destination for $2.50 beef, chicken, or potato tacos.